Dick Tracy (1990 film): Release

-Dick Tracy had a benefit premiere at a small 300-seat theater in Woodstock, Illinois (the hometown of Tracy creator Chester Gould), on June 13, 1990 while the production premiere occurred the next day at the Walt Disney World Village's Pleasure Island in Lake Buena Vista, Florida.
-The film was released in the United States in 2,332 theaters on June 15, 1990, earning $22.54 million in its opening weekend, including an estimated $1.5 million of t-shirt sales.
-This was the third-highest opening weekend of 1990 and Disney's biggest ever.
-Dick Tracy eventually grossed $103.74 million in the United States and Canada and $59 million elsewhere, coming to a worldwide total of $162.74 million.
-Dick Tracy was also the ninth-highest-grossing film of America in 1990, and number twelve in worldwide totals.
+Dick Tracy had a benefit premiere at the Woodstock Theatre, a then-twin-screen theater in Woodstock, Illinois (the hometown of Tracy creator Chester Gould), on June 13, 1990, while the production premiere occurred the next day at the Walt Disney World Village's Pleasure Island in Lake Buena Vista, Florida.
+The film was released in the United States in 2,332 theaters June 15, 1990, earning $22.54 million in its opening weekend, including an estimated $1.5 million of t-shirt sales.
+This was the third-highest opening weekend of 1990, and Disney's biggest ever.
+The film would hold the record for having the largest opening weekend for a live-action Disney film for six years until 1996 when The Rock surpassed it.
+Dick Tracy eventually grossed $103.74 million in the United States and Canada, and $59 million elsewhere, coming to a worldwide total of $162.74 million.
+Dick Tracy was also the ninth-highest-grossing film in America in 1990, and number twelve in worldwide totals.